-"Bringing the world to ASU, and taking ASU to the world"
+"Bringing the world to A-State, and taking A-State to the world"

 The Department of World Languages and Cultures is primarily familiar with opportunities that lead to German, French or Spanish language regions.
 Please be certain to meet with the staff at A-State’s Center for Study Abroad to learn about all study abroad opportunities available to you.
-The Center for Study Abroad’s website is http://astate-sa.terradotta.com/; visit the Center in Library Room 145 or call 870-972-3734.
+Visit the Center in Library Room 145, call 870-972-3734, or visit their website.

-ASU offers students a variety of options for study abroad ranging from spring break study tours to summer or semester terms abroad.
-Short-term programs are led by ASU faculty and provide a focused learning experience in a foreign country.
+A-State offers students a variety of options for study abroad ranging from spring break study tours to summer or semester terms abroad.
+Short-term programs are led by A-State faculty and provide a focused learning experience in a foreign country.
 Exchange programs for the Semester or year provide more in-depth experiences in another culture.
-Below is a list of programs offered through ASU.
+Below is a list of programs offered through A-State.

-If ASU students desire to study in a location or field not covered by the ASU study abroad options, they may elect to participate in a program offered by another university or organization.
-The Office of International Programs assists students in identifying and applying to the program, maintaining their ASU status while away, and providing information for securing financial aid where appropriate.
+If A-State students desire to study in a location or field not covered by the A-State study abroad options, they may elect to participate in a program offered by another university or organization.
+The Office of International Programs assists students in identifying and applying to the program, maintaining their A-State status while away, and providing information for securing financial aid where appropriate.
 Opportunities include placement in a wide range of countries as can be seen below.

-ASU has developed relationships with universities in the countries below which allow ASU students to attend their institution for ASU tuition.
-In addition, ASU is a member of ISEP which provides summer, semester and year opportunities at additional sites across the globe.
+A-State has developed relationships with universities in the countries below which allow A-State students to attend their institution for A-State tuition.
+In addition, A-State is a member of ISEP which provides summer, semester and year opportunities at additional sites across the globe.
 Please see an advisor at the Department of World Languages and Cultures to determine which program is right for you.

 FRENCH LANGUAGE DESTINATIONS